ammendes/mlops-project-1/README.md

-# MLOps Project: Titanic Survival Prediction
+# Production-Ready MLOps Template: Titanic Survival Prediction

-This repository implements a production-ready MLOps workflow for binary classification using the Titanic dataset.
-It covers data ingestion, preprocessing, model training, evaluation, experiment tracking, and artifact management with MLflow.
-The structure and practices follow current industry standards for collaborative, reproducible machine learning projects.
+Welcome to a robust, production-ready MLOps template for binary classification, built around the Titanic dataset.
+This project is designed for data scientists, ML engineers, and teams seeking a practical, end-to-end workflow for collaborative, reproducible machine learning.
+It demonstrates best practices in data ingestion, preprocessing, model training, evaluation, experiment tracking, and deployment using MLflow, Docker, and FastAPI.

+## Who Is This For?
+- **Data scientists and ML engineers** looking for a proven template to accelerate real-world projects.
+- **Teams and organizations** needing reproducible, collaborative ML workflows with robust experiment tracking and artifact management.
+- **Hiring managers and technical leads** evaluating candidates with hands-on expertise in modern MLOps tools and practices.

+By using this project, you benefit from a clean architecture, automated workflows, and deployment-ready code that can be adapted to your own use cases or serve as a foundation for more complex solutions.

 ## Project Structure